 The Tiffany Circle takes its name from the historic stained glass windows in the Board of Governors Hall at Red Cross national headquarters in Washington, D.C.
 Installed in 1917, the windows were commissioned from the Louis Comfort Tiffany Studios.
-The windows cost $10,000 and were jointly purchased by the Women’s Relief Corps of the North and the United Daughters of the Confederacy of the South as an act of reconciliation and hope.
+The windows cost $10,000 and were jointly purchased by women of the north and women of the south, as an act of reconciliation and hope.
 Tiffany Circle members from across the country, each donate $10,000 or more annually to support the American Red Cross.

 Tiffany Circle Member Donor Experiences

 Tiffany Circle members have the opportunity to develop a deeper connection with the Red Cross through mission experiences and regular communication.

 Opportunities to participate in hands-on local mission experiences including the Home Fire Preparedness Campaign and other volunteer activities.
 These are organized through local chapters and regions.

 Invitation to a Women’s Leadership Summit in Washington, D.C. held at the national headquarters for the American Red Cross.
 This national event offers members the opportunity to enhance their philanthropic leadership through educational and inspirational sessions led by prominent speakers.
 Members meet fellow philanthropists from around the world and share Red Cross stories and best practices.

 Subscription to the Tiffany Circle e-newsletter, The Torch, which is circulated every other month.
 The newsletter includes recent program updates, chapter and member news and any national event invitations.

 Access to The Source, a social media website exclusively for Tiffany Circle members.
 This members-only site includes member profiles, events, updates, blog, photos and more.